Famed lawman tamed oil boom towns during the Great Depression, proclaiming “crime may expect no quarter.”

-As derricks proliferated, the oil boom kept Kilgore’s streets in crowded chaos, even when dry.
-With the frequent rains, streets and roads became virtually impassable.
-Cars, trucks and wagons became hopelessly mired, most stuck in place until dry weather returned.
+As drilling and production derricks proliferated, the oil boom kept Kilgore’s many unpaved streets in a crowded chaos, even when dry.
+With the frequent rains, roads became virtually impassable.
+Cars, trucks and wagons sank into the mud, sometimes stuck in place until dry weather returned.

-He never admitted exactly how many men had seen the business end of his “working guns” including customized revolvers and semiautomatic guns of all kinds.
+According to Engle, the once famous Ranger never admitted how many men had seen the business end of his “working guns,” which including customized revolvers and semiautomatics of all kinds.
 He reportedly had hundreds in a collection taken from those he caught and convicted.

-East Texan Evans Smith wrote in the Dallas Morning News in 1934, “Give Texas more Rangers of the caliber of ‘Lone Wolf’ Gonzaullas, and the crime wave we are going through will not be of long duration.”
+In 1934, Evans Smith, an East Texan, wrote to the Dallas Morning News, “Give Texas more Rangers of the caliber of ‘Lone Wolf’ Gonzaullas, and the crime wave we are going through will not be of long duration.”

 The Van Free State Press echoed, “‘Lone Wolf’ is one of the best known and most respected peace officers in the south.
 He’s quick on the trigger and all bad gun men know that, so seldom frequent his quarters.”